Chris35Wills/Chris35Wills.github.io/_posts/2016-10-24-gridding_data.md

 ---
 layout: post
-title: Creating a DEM from irregular or regularly spaced points
+title: Creating a DEM from regularly / irregularly spaced points
 ---

 DEMs (raster format) are created from point elevation observations.
 When working with a DEM, it is important to be aware that the values of a given cell are the result of some processing step that converted point elevations to a value at that location.
 Point data can be regularly (e.g. every 10 m along north and east directions) or irregularly spaced (i.e. all over the place).
 Different approaches are taken to convert these points to a DEM raster.

 Unless you have all of the information regarding how a DEM was created (including estimates of uncertainty), you can only be truly confident in the values of a DEM if you do the point to raster conversion yourself.
-This is often glosssed over.
+This is often glossed over.

-This process can be carried out using various tools (python, gdal etc.) but I find the most succinct approach is to use the excellent libraries from R, namley [raster](https://cran.r-project.org/web/packages/raster/raster.pdf) and [sp](ftp://cran.r-project.org/pub/R/web/packages/sp/sp.pdf).
+This process can be carried out using various tools (python, gdal etc.) but I find the most succinct approach is to use the excellent libraries from R, namely [raster](https://cran.r-project.org/web/packages/raster/raster.pdf) and [sp](ftp://cran.r-project.org/pub/R/web/packages/sp/sp.pdf).

 Note that there is a difference between interpolating a surface from points -- interpolating values at locations where observations are not available -- and creating a gridded representation of a point dataset.
 In the latter case, where data are not available, a grid cell will not have a value.